-When you are in the heat of the moment and experiencing conflict, avoid playing the blame game where you come to believe and even express that nothing is your fault.
-By blaming the other person and not taking responsibility for your part of the problem, you are not being resourceful on finding ways to improve the situation and hopefully the relationship.
+Resolving conflict is a great opportunity to help improve a situation and ultimately offers a way to create healthy relationships.
+When you are in the heat of the moment and experiencing conflict, don't express that nothing is your fault.
+By not taking responsibility for your part of the problem, you are not being resourceful in finding ways to improve the situation and mend the relationship.

-Avoid the Need to Always Being Right
+Avoid the Need to Be Right

-Don't Attack Another Person's Character
+Don't Attack Someone's Character

 Lobbing a character attack is one of the quickest ways to destroy a relationship.
 Declaring that another person is lazy, inconsiderate or dishonest will only lead to hurt feelings and perhaps retaliation with no chance of improving the situation.